Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 • diffuse changes in the intestinal mucosa;

-• Transabdominal- through the anterior abdominal wall.
-The study can be carried out in a standard way or using contrast (ultrasound irrigoscopy).
-The disadvantage of the method is that it is not always sufficiently informative due to the limited possibilities of visualizing the organ.
-Since the procedure, unlike the endoscopic technique, does not cause discomfort, it is recommended to go through it first.
+• Transabdominal– through the anterior abdominal wall.
+The study can be carried out standardly or using contrast (ultrasound irrigoscopy).
+The disadvantage of the method is that it is not always sufficiently informative due to the limited capabilities of visualizing the organ.
+Since the procedure, unlike the endoscopic technique, does not cause discomfort, it is recommended to undergo it first.
 If the specialist still has suspicions, they are confirmed using endoscopic ultrasound.

-• Endoscopic- by introducing the sensor into the anus.
-To improve visualization, the procedure can be performed with contrast (sterile fluid is injected through the transducer catheter).
-This is the most informative method that can quickly and accurately identify the pathological focus, but it causes discomfort.
+• Endoscopic– by inserting a sensor into the anus.
+To improve visualization, the procedure may be performed with contrast (a sterile liquid is injected through a transducer catheter).
+This is the most informative method, capable of quickly and accurately identifying the pathological focus, but it causes discomfort.

-• If a transabdominal ultrasound is performed, 1 liter of non-carbonated liquid should be drunk 1-1.5 hours before it.
-The urge to urinate is the green light for the procedure.
+• If a transabdominal ultrasound is performed, you need to drink 1 liter of non-carbonated liquid 1 - 1.5 hours before it.
+The urge to urinate is the “green light” for the procedure.

-• If an endorectal ultrasound is planned - 2 hours before the ultrasound, cleanse the intestines from feces using an enema with cool water, microclysters, a glycerin suppository or a laxative.
+• If an endorectal ultrasound is planned - 2 hours before the ultrasound, clear the intestines of feces using a cool water enema, microenema, glycerin suppository or laxative.

-Doppler ultrasound is a type of ultrasound in which the condition of the arteries and veins is assessed.
-Regularly undergoing the procedure will protect a man from ischemic stroke by 80%.
+Dopplerography is a type of ultrasound examination that evaluates the condition of the arteries and veins.
+Regular completion of the procedure will protect a man from ischemic stroke by 80%.

-Vascular ultrasound allows diagnosing pathologies: aneurysms, stenosis (narrowing of the lumen), the formation of blood clots and occlusions (blockages), vascular kinks, malforations (vascular glomeruli), etc.
+Vascular ultrasound allows you to diagnose pathologies: aneurysms, stenosis (narrowing of the lumen), the formation of blood clots and occlusions (blockages), kinks in blood vessels, malforations (choroid glomeruli), etc.

-• Ultrasonic doppler - used to assess the direction, intensity, nature of blood flow in the vessels.
+• Ultrasonic Doppler – used to assess the direction, intensity, and nature of blood flow in the vessels.

-• Duplex study - differs from the previous method in greater accuracy and informational content.
-It is used to assess the blood flow of blood vessels and their anatomy.
+• Duplex research differs from the previous method in being more accurate and informative.
+Used to assess vascular blood flow and their anatomy.

-• Color mapping - the state of even the smallest vessels and their patency is color coded.
+• Color mapping – the condition of even the smallest vessels and their patency is color coded.

-No special preparation for ultrasound is needed.
-It is advisable only to follow some recommendations:
+No special preparation is needed for an ultrasound.
+It is advisable to just follow some recommendations:

 • on the eve of the procedure, avoid stuffy and smoky rooms;

-• do not drink energy and caffeinated drinks, refrain from smoking and alcohol.
+• Do not drink energy drinks or caffeine-containing drinks, and refrain from smoking and alcohol.

 These factors affect the tone and filling of arteries and veins.